Mental Health and Addiction

 Cannabis

 Using cannabis (gunja, yarndi) can affect people’s mental health in different ways.
-Using cannabis may trigger mental health conditions in some people, especially if they have a family history.
-Cannabis can cause people to be more tired and less motivated to do things, which may lead to isolation from friends, family and community [35968].
-Read more about the effects cannabis can have on mental health in our Facts about gunja factsheet.
+Using cannabis may trigger mental health conditions such as anxiety, depression and psychosis in some people, especially if they are already vulnerable to developing a mental health condition [43145].
+Cannabis can also cause people to be more tired and less motivated to do things, which may lead to isolation from friends, family and community [35968].
+Learn more about addressing cannabis in the community and the effects cannabis can have on mental health in this video and factsheet.

 Tobacco